 Anyhow the great diversity of opinion within discourse of the Islamic scholarship is a treasure and wealth as an indication of an opened climate, tolerance, and appreciation among jurists and community of the plurality of religious understanding on the one hand.
 However, on the other, it must be taken into a consideration that such controversies to some extent bother the reformation process.
 Gazing at this reality, the best way to address this problem is establishing a space of dialogue to search for a consensus over existing opinions.
-In this context, Salahuddin Wahid emphasizes the importance of the dialogue with certain conditions as a part of solution.36 In addition to Wahid's, Khaeron Sirin while reacting to opinions regarding the fatwa issuance by the MUI, said that it is no reason for society, modernists Islam, to have a feeling of a priori or anxiety in imagining the future of religious life in Indonesia.
+In this context, Salahuddin Wahid emphasizes the importance of the dialogue with certain conditions as a part of solution.
+In addition to Wahid's, Khaeron Sirin while reacting to opinions regarding the fatwa issuance by the MUI, said that it is no reason for society, modernists Islam, to have a feeling of a priori or anxiety in imagining the future of religious life in Indonesia.
 The future of society is not a task encumbered to modernists Islam, however it is a work of the entire of Muslims, including the MUI.
 Thus, wherever Muslim society is, in there should be a dialogical gate conducted.
-Therefore, the appearance of the MUI's fatwas, in his opinion, becomes a source of learning and is educating and simultaneously categories that humans interpret as knowledge.
-He wants to probe the deep linkages among knowledge, experience and human purpose.
-Especially in his book, Knowledge and Human Interests, and in some earlier commentaries what Habermas reveals is that the content of our thought is less important than the manner of our thought.
-Specific opinions can change or be changed but, beneath them, our epistemological assumptions frequently remain unchallenged.
-He argued that the interests are based on aspects of social existence, such as work, interaction, and power.
-He connected technical interests to work, practical interests to interaction, and emancipatory interests to power.
-Bev Taylor (2004), "Technical, Practical, and Emancipatory Reflection for Practicing Holistically," in Journal of Holistic Nursing 22 (1), p.
-74; Howard A. Doughty (2003), "Jürgen Habermas' Concept of Universal Pragmatics: A Practical Approach to Ethics and Innovation," in The Ethic of Innovations 8 (4).
+Therefore, the appearance of the MUI's fatwas, in his opinion, becomes a source of learning and is educating and simultaneously dialectical process for Islamic society to be more realized and aware of the importance to understand religious principles properly.
+This point is necessary in order to strengthen the identity and conviction of Muslims with an insight to implement and attain a civilized Islam in Indonesia.